-Minimalist bars perfect for everyday wear.
+Minimalist bars perfect for everyday wear in 14k gold fill.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.

 A thin layer of gold electrically deposited onto a surface via electroplating.
 With direct contact to your skin, this will eventually wear off.
 Luckily, the only base metal pieces we offer do not directly touch your skin.
 (The Folded Fans for example have 14k gold filled ear wires).

 For some of our fabricated gold filled pieces such as bezel-set rings, we add another layer of 14k gold via electroplating.
 Why?
 Heavily fabricated pieces need to be sanded and polished, which results in removing some of the layer of gold in the gold fill.
 By plating on a top coat, it ensures that the gold isn’t thin at the soldering joints, and evens and smooths the sanded areas / seams.

 We also use sterling silver!
 Silver is the softest out of these metals but still great for everyday wear.
 Silver can tarnish when exposed to moisture or humidity whereas gold will not.

 EWD cleaning solution:

 Our cleaning solution is good for all metal types and most stones.
 (Available here)